twthorn/website/content/en/docs/22.0/reference/programs/vtctldclient/vtctldclient_LookupVindex/vtctldclient_LookupVindex_externalize.md

 ---
 title: LookupVindex externalize
 series: vtctldclient
-commit: d9ab9f7a1cf3cae19a1ea06963798a7646e8fb27
 ---
 ## vtctldclient LookupVindex externalize

 Externalize the Lookup Vindex.
-If the Vindex has an owner the VReplication workflow will also be deleted.
+If the Vindex has an owner the VReplication workflow will also be stopped/deleted.

 ```
 vtctldclient LookupVindex externalize